lambdaworks/zio-elasticsearch/README.md

 In order to execute an Elasticsearch request we can rely on the `Elasticsearch` layer which offers an `execute` method accepting an `ElasticRequest`.
 In order to build the `Elasticsearch` layer we need to provide the following layers:

 - `ElasticExecutor`: if you provide `ElasticExecutor.local`, it will run on `localhost:9200`.
-Otherwise, if you want to use `ElasticExecutor.live`, you will need to provide `ElasticConfig` as well.
+Otherwise, if you want to use `ElasticExecutor.live`, you must also provide `ElasticConfig`.
 - `HttpClientZioBackend`

 ```scala